 Carface Caruther's other thugs in The Mean Street Dogs gang have names including Otto, Bruiser, Yellow Beard, Scarface and Thunder.
 Otto is the big, mean dog who bites Charlie's foot after he gets tied to the anchor.
 However his name is never mentioned and he never has a dialogue in the movie until he and the rest of The Mean Street Dogs later appear in the "All Dogs Go to Heaven" TV series episodes "Lance The Wonder Pup", "Charlie's Cat-astrophe" and All Dogs Go to Heaven: The Series: Magical Misery Tour (1997).
 He is played by the voice of the talented, comical Carlos Alazraqui in that episode.
 Bruiser is the short, fat, bearded green bulldog in orange tank tops.
 Yellow Beard is the brown dog wearing a black collar with bullets on it.
 Scarface is the navy blue dog wearing sunglasses and spiked black collar.
 But their names are never ever mentioned in the movie either.
 However nobody knows which of Carface's thugs are Thunder yet.
 But his name is mentioned by Killer during the scene where Carface is angry when he has found out that Anne-Marie has left his Casino.
 He explains to Carface, "But, boss, it wasn't my fault.
 To be perfectly honest, you see, I--Uh--B-B-- Thunder was on duty.
 Take it up with him".

-The scene with the alligator in this movie has since created the trope "A Big Lipped Alligator Moment."
-A Big Lipped Alligator Moment is a scene that happens out of nowhere with no build-up, is strange when it happens in context, has little-to-no help to the plot at all, and is never mentioned ever again.
-People often think the scene isn't a Big Lipped Alligator Moment because the alligator appears later in the movie to kill Carface off-screen.
+The first scene with the alligator led to the trope of the "Big-Lipped Alligator Moment."
+It's a scene that happens out of nowhere with no build-up, does not fit the context, does not advance the plot, and is never mentioned again.
+Some people don't consider the scene a Big-Lipped Alligator Moment because the alligator appears later in the movie to kill Carface off-screen.